goFrendiAsgard/stalchmst/static-content/markdown/docker-compose.md

 * You can't predict the future
 * *Bersatu kita teguh, bercerai kita runtuh*

-> Instead of creating single container with so many responsibilities, it is better to spawn a lot of containers that can be scaled/maintained independent to each other
+> Instead of creating single container with so many responsibilities,
+> it is better to spawn a lot of containers that can be scaled/maintained
+> independently to each other

 ---

 # What Docker-compose is for

 * Prepare development environment as quick as possible (i.e: mysql, redis, rabbit-mq pre-configured)

-* Perform integration environment
+* Perform integration testing

+* Deliver POC

 * Deployment: At some point it works and it is enough (i.e: You don't always need kubernetes)

+---

+# What Docker Compose is not for

+* Advance orchestration
+  (i.e: you will net spreadsheet to write down every exposed port and assign those ports manually)

+* Auto scale up/down

+* Deploy in multi-cluster

 ---